 XEC has 50+ DUCs according to Enverus, spread across a very wide swath of the Delaware, some in the super deep column on the Texas/New Mexico border and running south from there, and some more out to the western fringe of the basin.
 Given this spread, the interaction between spacing, stimulation design, and subsurface makes the question of optimization a double edged sword – one must take into account how confident any model is in its predictions as you move from the thickest column in the core to the thinnest in the fringe, while at the same time understanding which completion designs applied to the DUCs are going to drive the best possible returns in the short term while minimally compromising EURs.

-In this post, we will demonstrate the utility of Novi’s implementation of Shapley values to understand interactions between spacing, stimulation and subsurface data.
+In this machine learning use case, we will demonstrate the utility of Novi’s implementation of Shapley values to understand interactions between spacing, stimulation and subsurface data.
 Shapley values are based on the work of mathematician and economist Lloyd Shapley, which have their roots in game theory.
 Shapley’s work was later adapted for large scale adoption in the machine learning world by a couple of University of Washington students .
 Shapley data will be applied to help determine which completion design choices across Cimarex’s (XEC) DUC position in the Delaware basin would drive the most accretive value at a variety of oil strip price decks.

 In addition, and perhaps more important when oil companies are operating on negative margins with a strip price in the $20 range, we will utilize Novi’s confidence intervals to guide recommendations on completion designs across XECs DUC well inventory, so the confidence the Novi model has in any given prediction is clear when evaluating the financial implications of each decision.